 But there are differences, even if they’re subtle.
 Let’s take a look at a couple that you’ll have to consider as you make your decision.

 Locked Cash Back Returns vs. Rotating Cash Back Categories

 This is likely the decision point for most potential cardholders.

-Since the Freedom Flex and Freedom Unlimited offer many of the same cash back perks— like 5% on groceries for the first year and 3% on dining and drug store purchases— you’re going to have to decide if you want to lock in the 1.5% cash back offered by the Freedom Unlimited or take advantage of the rotating 5% bonus categories featured by the Freedom Flex.
+Since the Freedom Flex and Freedom Unlimited offer many of the same cash back perks, including 5% at gas stations for the first year and 3% on dining and drug store purchases, you’ll have to decide if you want to lock in the 1.5% cash back offered by the Freedom Unlimited or take advantage of the rotating 5% bonus categories featured by the Freedom Flex.